Haywire32/DD1-AP/README.md

 - Archipelago 0.6.7 or newer

 # Game install
-1. Install/update BOTH Dungeon Defenders and Dungeon Defenders Development Kit in Steam.
+1. Install/update both Dungeon Defenders and Dungeon Defenders Development Kit in Steam.
 2. Open the install folder of both Dungeon Defenders and Dungeon Defenders Development Kit
 3. Copy all files from \Steam\steamapps\common\Dungeon Defenders into Steam\steamapps\common\DungeonDefendersDevelopmentKit.